how to clean your washing machine

 • Step 4− Run a complete washing cycle with hot water and on the largest load setting.

-• Step 5− Repeat the cycle and this time, add ½ cup of baking soda to the drum.
+• Step 5− Repeat the cycle and this time, add ½ cup of baking soda to the drum before turning it on.

-• Step 6− Once the cycle is complete, spray and wipe the drum and the outside of your machine with a damp cloth and vinegar.
+• Step 6− Once the cycle is complete, wipe the drum and the outside of your machine with a damp cloth and vinegar.

-Front loaders are particularly susceptible to suds building up, and with all the crud being dislodged, it may suds up quite a bit, so keep an eye on it!
+Front loaders are particularly susceptible to suds building up, and with all the grime being dislodged, it may suds up quite a bit, so make sure to keep an eye on it.
 For fabric softener dispensers, most of the time they are able to be removed – this way you can place them in the dishwasher for cleaning.
-For front loaders, also pay attention to the filters, and clean and empty the crud caught up in them as necessary.
+For front loaders, also pay attention to the filters, and clean them as necessary.

 How to clean a washing machine seal

-Cleaning a washing machine seal is a pretty simple task but can be a gross one!
+Cleaning a washing machine seal is a pretty simple task.
 One way is to use a little bit of vinegar or washing machine cleaner on a damp cloth and wipe the insides of the seal.
 Another temporary cleaning method is to use some anti-bacterial wipes and quickly wipe it over to get all the muck off, then leave the door open for it to air out and dry.

 Looking for more guides on washing machines?